usfpgsc/usfpgsc.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-# About Demetri
+## Applied Mathematician/Statistician/Scientist
 I am a Biostatistics Doctoral Student in The Shulich School of Medicine & Dentistry at The University of Western Ontario.

-My research interests continue to evolve, but one motif that has persisted is the application of mathematics to medical science.
-As of late, I have become increasingly interested in computational statistics, Bayesian Methods, and what has begun to be described as Data Science.
+My research interests surround the application of mathematics to medical science.
+I have become increasingly interested in computational statistics, Bayesian methods, and what has begun to be described as data science.

 In the past, I have worked on topics in mathematical biology.
 I am still interested in these topics, but I am not actively participating in any research.

-I play chess.
+I play a lot of chess.